systemwii/.github/profile/README.md

 my intention is for systemwii projects to be maintained openly, with all discussions on their GitHub repositories or in a public Discord's public channels. all code that's added to them should be reviewed, DevkitPPC-compliant (without any weird build steps), and relatively free from technical debt (grassroots rewrites or refactors are preferred to wholesale imports of monoliths)

-succession policy: in case i remain the only owner of this organisation and am uncontactable for 3 months, i authorise @xflak and @dacotaco, or any nominated [github successor](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/maintaining-ownership-continuity-of-your-personal-accounts-repositories), to administer the organisation as owner
+succession policy: in case i remain the only owner of this organisation and am uncontactable for 3 months, i authorise @xflak, or any nominated [github successor](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/maintaining-ownership-continuity-of-your-personal-accounts-repositories), to administer the organisation as owner

 – @pyorot (a.k.a. shoutplenty)